What are the advantages of a primary school education at a private school?

-We asked some members of the Junior School community at St George’s School for Girls for their thoughts on the main benefits for a child joining an independent school at primary school age.
+We asked some members of the Junior School community at St George’s for their thoughts on the main benefits for a child joining an independent school at primary school age.
 You can find out what they said below:

 Click on the image below for an interactive version of the article or download here: the benefits of an independent primary school

 Smaller class sizes

 - Having smaller classes allows teaching staff to focus on the individual: we can identify different learning needs and styles, allowing each girl to feel valued and enabling each child to work towards her full potential.

 - Independent junior schools are often small schools.
 Teaching and support staff know the children well across all year groups and girls know each other through whole school events such as our inter-House events, school productions and our extensive sport and activities (co-curriculum) programme.

 - Our staff know each girl on a personal level, allowing them to monitor their social, emotional and academic progress closely.
 Teachers can tailor the curriculum to support the needs of girls.

 - At St George’s our girls-only policy and smaller class sizes often result in girls learning more quickly as there are less distractions.

 - Independent schools tend to have more flexibility in the curriculum they follow and the structure of the timetable.

 - At St George’s we base our curriculum around the outcomes and experiences of the Scottish Curriculum for Excellence, but also tailor it to the needs of our children.
 We cherry-pick from a range of curricula and resources and place equal emphasis across all academic and co-curriculum subject areas.